Kat Benson

 The next points round, 25th & 26th March at Manfeild Park (combined with the V 4&Rotary Jamboree).

 Here is a handy self-help guide to helping you with your Turbosmart install and answers to some of the most frequently asked questions we get here.
 Turbosmart recommends that you get your products fitted and tuned by a qualified technician.
-If you choose to fit and set the product up yourself, ensure you have all the necessary tools and technical knowledge required to perform this task.
+If you choose to install the product yourself, ensure you have all the necessary tools and technical knowledge to perform this task.

 Thank you for picking up the latest Turbosmart catalogue.
-As we look back on 22 fantastic years of innovation and growth, we continue to look towards the future, as we release some revolutionary new products that will cement our reputation as an innovator and market leader.
+As we look back on 25 fantastic years of innovation and growth, we continue to look towards the future as we release some revolutionary new products that will cement our reputation as innovators and market leaders.

-Please contact us here and fill out a quick form so that our team can help you in an efficient way!
+Please contact us here and fill out a quick form so that our team can efficiently help you!

 Global Time Attack Series